micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/zephyr.md

 {% include first_application_common/test_app_rtos.md %}

-This completes the First micro-ROS Application on Zepjyr tutorial.
+This completes the First micro-ROS Application on Zephyr tutorial.
 Do you want to [go back](../) and try a different RTOS, i.e. NuttX or FreeRTOS?